 Many reporters misquote Donald Trump to create Fake News.
-Like a room full of monkeys with typewriters they have been doing this 24-hours a day, 7-days a week, 365-days per year since he formally announced his presidential candidacy, June 16, 2015, at Trump Tower in New York.
-During that time they have compiled a steaming mound of falsely alleged lies.
+Like a room full of monkeys with typewriters, they have been doing this 24-hours a day, 7-days a week, 365-days per year since he formally announced his presidential candidacy, June 16, 2015, at Trump Tower in New York.
+During that time, they have compiled a steaming mountain of falsely alleged lies.

 Lefties believe in quantity, not quality.
 They think that if you lie enough, some of those lies will stick.
 I spent a year looking for one true lie Trump told and came up empty.
 Each time I hoist the alleged lie up on a lift and examine its undercarriage, it turns out to be a fake.
 When I challenge the Left to send a real falsehood, they usually deliver one of the many Gish Gallops compiled by Fake News.
 I reveal flaws in the list’s first alleged lie and explain the rest are no different.

 Here is another example; an article by John Haltiwanger for Business Insider, June 15, 2018, which is and was Fake News.
 It is worth watching this 44-second long video they included.

 Donald Trump is talking about bringing back the remains of the soldiers that died in Korea.
-John Haltiwanger knows that Trump said TWO things because they are in his article and the video.
-Observing it shows TWO things are being told.
-That is why the piece shows the two parts in two separate paragraphs with space between.
+John Haltiwanger knows that Trump said two things because they are in his article and the video.
+That is why the piece shows the two parts in two separate paragraphs.

 First paragraph or statement (emphasis mine):

 One of the things that really I’m happy is that the soldiers that died in Korea, their remains are going to be coming back home, and we have thousands of people that have asked for that – thousands and thousands of people.